juniorgasparotto/SysCommand/documentation/en.md

 * By organization, create a folder "Views"
 * Create a file T4 in the format "Runtime Text Template"
-* If you use model is necessary to set a parameter, which for compulsory, you must call `Model` and have your respective type configured on the tag `type` .
-If you do not use any `Model` then ignore this step.
+* If you use the template you need to configure a parameter, which for compulsory, you must call `Model` and have the respective type configured on your tag `type` .
+If you don't use no template then ignore this step.
 * Implement your template

 **Example:**